-Starting at a young age is always good.
+Starting at a tender age is always good.
 Children learn through observation, so once your child transitions from the toddler meal chair to the table, that is, anywhere between 18 months and three years, start with a few simple ones, such as “chew with your mouth closed” or “don’t play with food.”

 As the child grows, increase the intensity of the teachings, such as helping around meal times and clearing your own plates.
 Eventually, they can learn formal table etiquette, such as how to hold a fork and a knife or how to lay the table for different occasions.

 There is no fixed age for learning table manners.
 Learning is a continuous process, so begin teaching your child basic good manners at the youngest age possible through examples and slowly move to dinner-table rules.

 15 Table Manners Children Need To Learn And Follow

 Here are 15 table manners for kids you can start inculcating in them at a young age.